Breast Reduction Surgery in Beverly Hills CA

 In general, mammary hyperplasia or large breasts is a hereditary condition that has its onset in adolescence and fully matures in the patient’s early 20s.
 Large breasts may be aesthetically displeasing, as well as functionally limiting, sometimes accounting for significant neck and shoulder pain, under-breast inflammatory changes and economic strain in specialized undergarment support wear.
 Cosmetic breast concerns are purely for the aesthetic appearance and proportion of the breast, which may be excessively large for the patient’s figure, shape and form, but are not generally symptomatic.

 Before and After Photos

 There are several different breast reduction techniques, the most common being an approach that requires an incision around the areola and a vertical incision extending under the breast.
-This lollipop incision, or short scar breast reduction, minimizes unattractive scars that can sometimes occur in more extensive breast reduction surgery.
-Very large breasts do require formal, under the breast scarring to allow for the removal of additional tissue and to provide more enhanced proportion for patients with larger breasts.
+This lollipop incision, or short scar technique, minimizes unattractive scars that can sometimes occur.
+Very large breasts do require formal, under the breast scarring to allow for the removal of additional tissue and to provide more enhanced proportion.
 This combination of incisions is often referred to as an anchor lift, inverted T, or Weis pattern.
-All techniques will provide the patient with reduced breast size and alleviate discomfort they may be experiencing from having large breasts.
+All techniques will provide the patient with reduced size and alleviate discomfort they may be experiencing from having large breasts.

 Ideal candidates for breast reduction meet one or more of the following criteria, assuming there are no contraindications for surgery and the breasts are fully developed: